I’ve learned about the many superfoods for people but I hadn’t really thought about superfoods for pets until recently!

 Now that we have a dog and we are much more health conscious I’ve learned about superfoods for our furry friend, too.

 Here are some of the superfoods for dogs and cats I discovered.

 Is your dog suffering from either constipation or diarrhea?

 If so, then here is a little-known trick that can save both you and your dog a lot of discomfort and mess.

-It’s Pureed pumpkin!
-It is a high fiber, high beta carotene food.
+It is a high fiber and high beta-carotene food.

-The moisture content and high fiber can help adjust your dog’s stool so that they can have a much more normal elimination.
+The moisture content and high fiber can help adjust your dog’s stool so that it can have a much more normal elimination.